aquasecurity/trivy/docs/docs/scanner/secret.md

     Also, you can specify paths to be allowed in a configuration file.
 See the detail [here](#configuration).

 ## Configuration
+This section describes secret-specific configuration.
+Other common options are documented [here](../configuration/index.md).

 Trivy has a set of builtin rules for secret scanning, which can be extended or modified by a configuration file.
 Trivy tries to load `trivy-secret.yaml` in the current directory by default.
 If the file doesn't exist, only built-in rules are used.